kraflab/dsda-doom/docs/guides/console.md

 - `tracker.reset / t.r`

 #### Thing Manipulation
+- States
   - `target.spawn`
     - set the target thing to its spawn state
   - `target.see`
     - set the target thing to its see state
   - `target.pain`
     - set the target thing to its pain state
   - `target.melee`
     - set the target thing to its melee state
   - `target.missile`
     - set the target thing to its missile state
   - `target.death`
     - set the target thing to its death state
   - `target.xdeath`
     - set the target thing to its xdeath state
   - `target.raise`
     - set the target thing to its raise state
   - `target.set_state <state_num>`
     - set the target thing to the given state
+- Flags
+  - Use named format (e.g., `LOGRAV+SHOOTABLE`)
+  - Some flag changes may have unforeseen side effects
+  - `target.add_flags <flags>`
+    - adds the given flags to the target
+  - `target.remove_flags <flags>`
+    - removes the given flags from the target
+  - `target.set_flags <flags>`
+    - sets the target's flags
 - `target.set_health <health>`
   - set the target thing's health
 - `target.move <x> <y>`